-To use a master list for a customer, the masterlist needs to be assigned to your store.
-However, items from the masterlist will only be added to the requisition if they are visible in your customer's store.
-This is to avoid the situation where you send a store an item that they didn't previously have visible to them!
+When you click on the Add from master list button you will see a list of all the master lists assigned to your store and your customer (see the 4.04.
+Item master lists page for details on master lists and how to assign them).
+Whichever master lists you choose to add items from, only the items visible in your customer's store will be added to the requisition.
+This will avoid the situation where you send a store an item that they didn't previously have visible to them!